---restart If -restart is specified then will attempt to restart existing workflow
+--restart If -restart is specified then will attempt to restart existing workflow logOff Only CRITICAL log levels are shown.
+Equivalent to logLevel=OFF orlogLevel=CRITICAL.
+CAL.

 Logging Options

 Toil hides stdout and stderr by default except in case of job failure.
 Log levels in toil are based on priority from the logging module: